 Will fraternities and sororities still have parties?
 Small group social events will be permitted, in accordance with inter/national policies,

 campus policies and health expectations.
 Large events will not be possible.
-Chapter
+All approved

 Can off-campus parties still occur?
 Again, gatherings should be limited to small groups.
 We expect students to be vigilant